Kindred-jade/Python-Related-theories/README.md

+Python Core Principles: A Beginner's Guide to Internals A "foundational guide" to the inner workings of Python.
+This repository is designed to help Python beginners and intermediate learners step out of the "syntax-only" comfort zone, deeply understand how the language runs under the hood, and build a solid foundation for becoming a great engineer.

 📖 Introduction
 Many beginners hit a wall after mastering print("Hello World"): You don't know why your code runs slowly, you're confused by why variables change unexpectedly, or you find yourself speechless when asked about "underlying principles" in an interview.